sahibrao15/Caf-Ordering-System/README.md

 - As a user, I would like to be automatically applied for discounts (ex.
 10% chance of half price off your order)

-- As a user, I want to be able to save my coffee order, including all the specifications as well as the prices of each item, till that point of the transaction
+- As a user, I want to be able to save all the drinks I have ordered up till that point, but only the drinks but not customisations

 - As a user, I would like to be able to load up my coffee order and continue from where I left off in the transaction